-Henry A. Kissinger has been a member of the Council on Foreign Relations since 1956 and served as a member of its Board of Directors from 1977 to 1981.
-He is the fifty-sixth secretary of state of the United States, serving from 1973 to 1977, concurrently holding the position of assistant to the president for national security affairs from 1969 to 1975.
-After leaving government service, he founded Kissinger Associates, an international consulting firm, of which he is chairman.
+Henry A. Kissinger was a member of the Council on Foreign Relations from 1956 until his death in 2023 and served as a member of its Board of Directors from 1977 to 1981.
+He was the fifty-sixth secretary of state of the United States, serving from 1973 to 1977, concurrently holding the position of assistant to the president for national security affairs from 1969 to 1975.
+After leaving government service, he founded Kissinger Associates, an international consulting firm, of which he was chairman.

 From 1954 to 1971, Kissinger was a member of the faculty of Harvard University, both in the department of government and at the Center for International Affairs, where he was associate director from 1957 to 1960.
 He served as director of the Harvard International Seminar from 1951 to 1971 and as director of the Harvard Defense Studies Program from 1958 to 1971.